Asset Documentation (Rooftops, Telecom, Utilities, Solar)

 Clear organization

-Using Inspections for Smarter Maintenance Planning
+Using Aerial Documentation for Smarter Maintenance Planning

-Drone inspections support a proactive maintenance strategy.
+Aerial documentation supports a proactive maintenance strategy.
 Instead of reacting to failures, teams can plan repairs and replacements based on documented condition and visible trends.

-Baseline inspections
+Baseline documentation

-A baseline inspection establishes a starting reference point.
+Baseline documentation establishes a starting reference point.
 This is especially useful after acquisition, installation, or a major repair, providing a clear record of condition at a known point in time.

 Routine monitoring